SanderMertens/flecs/README.md

 number of entities, it is probably more efficient to filter in the system code.

 ## Entities as tags
-In reflecs, tags are actually entities that have a special EcsTag component.
-As a result of that, you can use regular entities as tags as well.
+In reflecs, tags and components are actually entities that have a special builtin component (`EcsComponent_h`).
+As a result of that, you can turn regular entities into tags.
 A useful application of this is when you have a group of entities of which subsets belong to another entity.
 In a multiplayer game you would have a number of player entities.
 Each player has their own set of entities.
 By making the player entities tags, you can get a quick overview of which entities belong to which player.
 The following example illustrates how you can achieve this:

 ```c
 ECS_COMPONENT(world, Player);